 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.

-REVISION DETAILS: July 2012: Up-date and revise entire MSDS to include current GHS requirements.
-April 2014: Up-date SDS to add new component and other changes to formulation.
-October 2018: Up-date entire SDS for formulation change.
+REVISION DETAILS: July 2012: Up-date and revise entire SDS to include current GHS requirements.
+June 2018: Up-date for change of formulation.

 DATE OF PRINTING